carpentries-incubator/geospatial-python/_episodes/07-raster-calculations.md

 ![](../fig/07-HARV-CHM-class-04.png)

 ## Reassigning Geospatial Metadata and Exporting a GeoTIFF
-When we computed the CHM, the output no longer contains reference to a nodata value, like `-9999.0`, which was associated with the DTM and DSM.
+When we computed the CHM, the output no longer contains a reference to a nodata value, like `-9999.0`, which was associated with the DTM and DSM.
 Some calculations, like `numpy.digitize` can remove all geospatial metadata.
 Of what can be lost, the CRS and nodata value are particularly important to keep track of.
 Before we export the product of our calculation to a Geotiff with the `to_raster` function, we need to reassign this metadata.

 ```python
 canopy_HARV.rio.write_crs(surface_HARV.rio.crs, inplace=True)